In Myanmar's election year, radical Buddhism heightens tension

 Baddanta Ottara, a monk and Ma Ba Tha’s deputy chairman in Meiktila, said the violence had united Buddhists.

-He said Win Htein’s stance was an “insult” to Buddhism, and characterised Muslims as aloof, furtive and menacing.
+He said Win Htein’s stance was an “insult” to Buddhism, and characterized Muslims as aloof, furtive and menacing.
 “Not every Muslim is an extremist, but most extremists are Muslims,” he said.

 Muslims told Reuters they felt besieged and fearful.